lisphilar/covid19-sir/README.md

 # CovsirPhy: COVID-19 data with SIR model [![GitHub license](https://img.shields.io/github/license/lisphilar/covid19-sir)](https://github.com/lisphilar/covid19-sir/blob/master/LICENSE)[![Python version](https://img.shields.io/badge/Python-3.7|3.8-green.svg)](https://www.python.org/)

-**CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived models.
-Please refer to "Method" part of [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook in Kaggle to understand the methods.**
+<strong>CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived models.
+Please refer to "Method" part of [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook in Kaggle to understand the methods.</strong>

 SIR-F is a customized SIR-derived ODE model.
 To evaluate the effect of measures, parameter estimation of SIR-F will be applied to subsets of time series data in each country.
 Parameter change points will be determined by S-R trend analysis.